The Joys of Retiring in Costa Rica

 Another category for those not ready for retirement is rentista.
 Rentisa visa holders have to show income of $2,500 per month for at least two years, guaranteed by a banking institution or make a deposit of $60,000 in an approved Costa Rican bank.

 In both cases, one spouse applies and meets the requirements and the other is covered as a dependent.

 If you’re considering seeking residence in Costa Rica the process is relatively straightforward.
 But getting the help of an in-country attorney will help things go smoothly, especially if you don’t speak Spanish.

 What Does It Cost to Retire in Costa Rica?

 Costa Rica is not the place for bargain-basement living.
-It is the most expensive country in Central America; but in Costa Rica, you will find a high standard of living that is still far below the cost of living in the U.S., Canada, or Europe.
+It is the most expensive country in Central America.
+In many ways, it’s a victim of its own success, so to speak.
+It’s safe, stable, with a growing economy.
+But in Costa Rica, you will find a high standard of living that is still far below the cost of living in the U.S., Canada, or Europe.

 How much it will cost you, of course, depends on your lifestyle.
 But many expats report living comfortably on budgets of between $2,000 and $3,000 per month.
 Spend more, and you will have a lifestyle that would never be possible back in the United States.
 Rents range from $300 to $600 per month for a small home or condo to $1,200 to $2,000 per month for a large house with a large yard, depending on location.
 Rural areas are cheaper, and ocean and urban properties are more.

 You won’t need to give up anything if you retire to Costa Rica…except cold winters.
 Need modern appliances?
 A high-speed Internet connection?
 Cable and satellite TV?
 Costa Rica has all the services and infrastructure in place to meet all your needs.
 And because the cost of labor is low, you may be able to employ household help that will enable you to vastly improve your quality of life.